Church Bay, Anglesey

 There is also a ruined windmill, Melin Drylliau (Caerau Mill), first recorded in 1840 and destroyed in a fire in 1914.
-It was built and owned by the Williams family who owned a number of mills across the island.
+It was run by the Rowlands family who also ran a number of mills across the island.

 The nearby sandy beach is named Porth Swtan (Port Whiting).
 The 61 bus route from Holyhead to Amlwch stops infrequently in the area.

 Etymology

 The Welsh name, Porth Swtan, is named after the River Swtan, a small stream which reaches the sea below Church Bay.
 Swtan may be the name of the swtan ("sea-white") fish.

-The English name, Church Bay, is the name used by sailors in the 19th Century, the Church forming a visible landmark.
+The English name, Church Bay, is the name used by sailors in the 19th century, the Church forming a visible landmark.
 The name is given to the larger bay but that has caused the loss of the names of many of the smaller coves dotted around the bay.